The next IPA Research Grant round will be announced soon.

 EXPECTATIONS OF GRANT RECIPIENTS

 All recipients of grants are required to:

 - Provide reports to the IPA including 1) a financial summary detailing how the grant was spent and how surplus money, if any, will be disposed of and 2) a technical report that must be approved by the Research Committee Co-Chair responsible for the evaluation of research proposals.
 This report should be provided after one year and also after the completion of any project that has been supported by the Fund.
-The technical report publishable on the IPA’s website.
+The technical report will be published on the IPA website.
 If there are any restrictions regarding IPA publication please let us know in advance and preferably at the time of application.

 - Acceptance of the grant entails a commitment to provide copies of any publications that may result from it following its termination and to respond to periodic inquiries from the IPA regarding developments that may have flowed from the grant.

 - Provide IRB (ethical) approval before funds are distributed.